Counselling and support services

 NSW Government Bondi Community Support

-Call Service NSW on 13 77 88 or visit the Bondi Community Support Hub, or book a call.
+Call Service NSW on 13 77 88 for small business support, visit the Bondi Community Support Package page, or book a call.

 The NSW Government has announced support is available to assist victims, their families, and small businesses impacted by the Bondi Beach terrorist attack in December 2025.